choudhurynirjhar/EmberComponents/README.md

 <b>KeyDownView component usage:</b>

 If you need to capture down arrow key and move cursur from one textbox to another in the vertical direction inside of a html table, you should be using this component.
 All you need is to wrap the html table where you need this feature with this component.
 {{#view App.KeyDownView}} {{/view}}

+<b>TypeAheadComponent component usage:</b>

+This component is used to show typeahead text using bootstrap typeahead component.
+You will need the following code inside your hbs file:

+{{type-ahead items=itemsToBeBound matchProperty='propertyToBeMatchedFromJsonObjectArray' selectedValue=valueSelectedOnClick selectedItem=objectAssociatedToTheSelectedValue}}

+<b>DirtyTextField component usage:</b>

+If you need a textfield which shows text color as res on change by user you should use this component.
+The following code should be added to the hbs file.

+{{view App.TextField value=item class="form-control" size="30"}}

+CSS Class:
+.text-dirty{
+ color:red;
+}